-If you have abono joven you get a perfect opportunity to discover the culture and history of Madrid and Spain without spending a dime.
-If you don’t know how it works just take a quick look at our previous blog about Advantages and discounts with the “abono joven”, or the youth card, where we explain in deep detail what it is, how to get it and how to use it.
+The abono joven gives you the perfect opportunity to discover the culture and history of Madrid and Spain without spending a dime more than your monthly fare.
+If you don’t know how it works just take a quick look at our previous blog about Advantages and discounts with the “abono joven”, or the youth card, where we explain in deep detail what it is, how to get it, and how to use it.

 Places you can visit outside the Community of Madrid with the “abono joven”

-Toledo, declared a World Heritage Site with a mixture of cultures, history, religions and all styles in its monuments.
+Toledo was declared a World Heritage Site with a mixture of cultures, history, religions, and all styles in its monuments.
 Visiting it enhances your soul and mind.
-To go with the Abono Joven to Toledo you can take the Alsa bus number VAC-023, that leaves from metro station Plaza Elíptica (lines 6 and 11) every 30 minutes and you can find a detailed schedule here.
+To go with the Abono Joven to Toledo you can take the Alsa bus number VAC-023, which leaves from the metro station Plaza Elíptica (lines 6 and 11) every 30 minutes and you can find a detailed schedule here.

 You can save money by taking the Cercanías until Cercedilla with the Abono Joven or the bus line and there take the regional to Segovia, which costs € 2.90 each way.
 For less than € 6 you get a chance to visit one of the most interesting places in the Community of Madrid!

-If you prefer to go by bus, you can take the companies La Sepulvedana y AvanzaBus at the Intercambiador de Transportes de Moncloa from 4 euros, depending on the timings. https://booking.avanzabus.com/web/index.php
+If you prefer to go by bus, you can take the companies La Sepulvedana y AvanzaBus at the Intercambiador de Transportes de Moncloa for 4 euros, depending on the time. https://booking.avanzabus.com/web/index.php

 Guadalajara is the third largest city of the Community, behind Albacete and Talavera de la Reina.
 The city has several things to visit, such as the “Palacio del Infantado”, the “Panteón de la Condesa”, “Alcazar Real” and “Torreones”.